DRC and Rwanda to strike Trump-brokered peace deal: All to know

 These fears are rooted in a February pitch from the Tshikekedi government to the US.
 The DRC offered a minerals-for-security deal to Washington, essentially asking the US government to oversee the stability of eastern DRC in exchange for minerals.

 US envoy to Africa Massad Boulos confirmed on a trip to DRC in April that Washington was interested in a mineral deal.
-Talks have been ongoing in parallel with the Rwanda-DRC peace deal, according to some reports, although there are no details yet.
+Talks have been continuing in parallel with the Rwanda-DRC peace deal, according to some reports, although there are no details yet.

 Under President Donald Trump, Washington is racing to secure supplies of minerals used to manufacture high-tech gadgets and weapons.